What is Hepatitis A?

 How do I protect myself and others?

-- Take precautions when travelling in countries where hygiene and sanitation may be inadequate.
+- Take precautions when traveling in countries where hygiene and sanitation may be inadequate.

-a) Make sure fresh fruits and vegetables have been washed with clean water or peel them yourself.
+- Make sure fresh fruits and vegetables have been washed with clean water or peel them yourself prior to eating.

 Is there anything special I need to know?

 If you have Hepatitis A, and you are a food handler, healthcare, child care worker or a caregiver, you should not go to work while you are having symptoms.
 In addition, you may have to stop working for 1 to 2 weeks after symptoms start.
 Children in child care settings who have Hepatitis A may also need to stay home for a period of time after symptoms start.